Jack Russell Terriers

 Some of the conditions that affect Jack Russell terriers are cerebellar ataxia, primary lens luxation, patellar luxation, Legg-Calve-Perthes disease, deafness, glaucoma, and progressive retinal atrophy.

-We may not be able to help your pup physically since we aren’t licensed vets, but we can help you get in touch with a vet if you’re a member.
-We have a 24/7 telehealth service powered by whiskerDocs.
-We can also help cover eligible costs for conditions that aren’t pre-existing.
+We may not be able to help your pup physically since we aren’t licensed vets, but we can help you get in touch with a veterinary expert if you’re a member.
+Spot policyholders have access to a 24/7 telehealth service powered by VetAccess.
+Spot plans also help cover eligible costs for conditions that aren’t pre-existing.

 Jack Russells usually require someone who can take charge and keep them out of trouble, but every individual dog has their own quirks.
 That’s why good pet parents get to know their dogs and spend time with them.